MeteorFlow/Thesis-Dissertation/README.md

 ## PDF Viewer Dark Mode

-The pdf viewer will preview the pdf in Dark Mode by default if your Operating System is in Dark Mode.
-To view the pdf in Normal mode in os-wide dark mode just **remove or comment** these lines from `./.devcontainer/devcontainer.json`.
+The PDF viewer will preview the PDF in Dark Mode by default if your Operating System is in Dark Mode.
+To view the PDF in Normal mode in os-wide dark mode just **remove or comment** these lines from `./.devcontainer/devcontainer.json`.

   ```json
     //"latex-workshop.view.pdf.color.dark.pageColorsBackground":"#171717",